protocolbuffers/protobuf/docs/swift/DesignDoc.md

 }
 ```

-If the user explicitly clear `bar`, or if it was never set when read from
+If the user explicitly clears `bar`, or if it was never set when read from
 the wire, retrieving the value of `bar` would return the default, statically
 allocated instance of `Bar` containing default values for its fields.
 This
 achieves the desired behavior for reading default values in the same way that